Petro Dyachenko: Career

 During the First World War Dyachenko served with the Russian 333rd Infantry Regiment.
 He joined the Ukrainian National Republic in its struggle against both White and Red Russian forces.
 Since February 23, 1918 he was successively in command of the 2nd Zaporozhian Rifle Regiment and 1st Zaporozhian Rifle Division of the UNR army as a battalion commander.
 After the reorganization of the army on July 23, 1918, he took command of the Independent Zaporozhian Rifle Regiment (formed from his battalion).
 After the fall of Kiev to the Bolsheviks and collapse of the Ukrainian state, he was interned in Poland together with the remaining Ukrainian soldiers.
 On July 20, 1928 he joined the Polish Army.
 In 1928 he served as company commander in the 1st Polish Chevauleger Regiment.

 On January 1, 1934 he became deputy commander of the 3rd Polish Mazovian Chevauleger Regiment.
 As a major he fought in the Polish Army in September 1939.
 After capitulation, as an officer of the Polish army, he was captured and sent to a German POW Camp.

 On July 25 Dyachenko became member of the Ukrainian Central Committee (UCC) formed in Kraków on the Nazi Germany side.
 Dyachenko was in the staff of Polissian Sich (later joining the Ukrainian Insurgent Army) in 1941.
 In March 1944 he took part in organizing the 31st Schutzmannschafts Battalion (Ukrainian Legion in Kholm), which collaborated with Nazi Germany.
 In August 1944 he became commander of the 31.
 Schutzmannschafts-Bataillon der SD.
-After the outbreak of the Warsaw Uprising, Dyachenko collaborated with Nazi Germany and organized Ukrainian military unit out of the Volhynian Legion and he participated in murdering civilians during Warsaw Uprising in 1944.
+After the outbreak of the Warsaw Uprising, Dyachenko collaborated with Nazi Germany and organized Ukrainian military unit out of the Volhynian Legion.
+It is unknown if Dyachenko took part in anti-insurgent actions in Warsaw itself, but in September 1944 his unit participated in suppression of Polish partisans in the Kampinos Forest.

-On January 30, 1945 he became commander of the 3rd U.V.V Regiment.
+On January 30, 1945 Dyachenko became commander of the 3rd U.V.V Regiment.
 In February 1945 he commanded the Panzerjagd-Brigade Freie Ukraine (Vilna Ukraina).
 In April 1945 he was commander of the 2nd Division UNA.
 In 1945, remnants of the Vilna Ukraina were attached to General Pavlo Shandruk's army, forming the Ukrainian National Army.
 On May 7, 1945 Dyachenko was promoted to the rank of general by Gen. Shandruk (2nd UNA).

 In May 1945 he and the remnants of the 2nd Division UNA surrendered to the US forces in Austria.
 Later on, he lived in West Germany and the United States.